NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Analyses

 First, there exist significant differences in the macro space choices for different datasets, indicating that different GNN architectures suit different graph data.
 For example, Cora, CiteSeer and PubMed tend to select a 2-layer DAG, i.e., (E), (F), (G), and (H) (please refer to Figure~\ref{fig:macrospace} for the detailed DAGs).
 PudMed and CS also prefer the 1-layer DAG (I), which is hardly selected in other datasets.
 Physics, Photo, and Computers show more balanced distributions on the macro space. ogbn-arXiv and ogbn-proteins select deeper architectures more frequently, e.g., the 4-layer DAG (A) and the 3-layer DAG (B), (C), and (D).

 As for the operation distribution, different datasets show more similar patterns.
 GCN and GAT are selected most frequently in almost all datasets.
 Surprisingly, even though GIN and k-GNN are shown to be theoretically more expressive in terms of the Weifeiler-Lehman test, they are only selected in the relatively small datasets, i.e., Cora, CiteSeer, and PubMed.
 A plausible reason is that GIN and k-GNN adopt the summation aggregation function in the GNN layers, which is not suitable for node-level tasks in large-scale graphs.
 Moreover, different from NAS in computer vision where Identity operation plays an important role in improving model performance~\cite{wan2022redundancy}, Identity is hardly chosen in any graph datasets.
-More analyses can be found in the Appendix B.
+More analyses about the frequency of operations with different depths can be found in the Appendix B.2.